ajedda/ajedda.github.io/_posts/2020-06-21-type_exists.md

 print_opt(opt_get<float>(t));
 ```

 This will output 3N.
+Believe me, this has some interesting applications.
 The problem of this post is how to design ``type_exists_v``.
 Let's start with the interface.

 ```cpp
 template <typename T, typename...
 Others>